tahmidabir/boot-Armbian-in-Tanix-T6/README.md

 ## Processed followed for installing Armbian in Tanix T6 Android Tv Box

+[Note: There are several types of Tx6 boxes, make sure you are buying Tx6-A , not Tx6-P or anything else]

 #### Downloading Armbian Image

 First the boot image was downloaded from the Armbian forum .
 The link can be found in: